HTD-Health/playbook-OUTDATED/days-off.md

 When we sign a contract with a client we commit to delivering software on time.
 Our clients’ success depends on a timely delivery of solutions we work on.
 Unscheduled absence often puts projects at risk.
 Unscheduled absence, even if it does not put a project at risk, makes us look unprofessional and not organized well internally.
 This affects our reputation which is all we have and what we have worked hard to build.
 HTD is not office, desks or macbooks.
 It is our reputation.

-### How to request days off internally
+### How to request days off internally?
 When requesting days off use Calamari.

+### Who will be responsible for my request?
-Your request will land in your team lead's inbox then.
+Your request will land in your team lead's inbox.

+### What about my team?
+You are almost always part of some team, and that team is not complete without you.
+Team success depend on information flow.
+Do not let the team find out about your absence on day zero.

+### When should I inform my team?
+- Inform team on the closest standup and on the slack after your request will be accepted
+- Inform team on the slack/standup one week before your absence
+- Inform team on the slack/standup one day before your absence

+### What about conferences trip?
+- Conferences are treated just like days off and time spent on them should be declared in the same way (whether for the team or client)

 ### When to request days off